mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

 2. `test_step()` - takes in a model, a `DataLoader` and a loss function and evaluates the model on the `DataLoader`.
 3. `train()` - performs 1. and 2. together for a given number of epochs and returns a results dictionary.

-Since these will be the "engine" of our model training, we can put them all into a Python script called `engine.py` with the line `%%writefile going_modular/engine.py`:
+Since these will be the *engine* of our model training, we can put them all into a Python script called `engine.py` with the line `%%writefile going_modular/engine.py`:

 ```python title="engine.py"
 %%writefile going_modular/engine.py